bribo-s/signify-asl-recognition/README.md

 # Sign Language Recognition System

-A production-ready full-stack американский Sign Language (ASL) gesture recognition system.
+A production-ready full-stack Sign Language (ASL) gesture recognition system.
 Built with Python, FastAPI, SQLite, TensorFlow/Keras, and React (Vite).

 ## System Features
 1. **Interactive ASL Finger-Spelling Guide**: View description guides for all static hand signs from A to Y (excluding J and Z which require motion).